python/cpython/Doc/library/parser.rst

    will only need to be aware of the simple string values.

 Note that the functions :func:`compilest`, :func:`expr`, and :func:`suite` may
-throw exceptions which are normally thrown by the parsing and compilation process.
+raise exceptions which are normally thrown by the parsing and compilation process.
 These include the built in exceptions :exc:`MemoryError`, :exc:`OverflowError`, :exc:`SyntaxError`, and :exc:`SystemError`.
 In these cases, these exceptions carry all the meaning normally associated with them.